Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Technical overview

+Note that while this conic view gives some nice intuition, our formal proof does not rely on this explicitly.
+Instead, we show directly that not only does every trajectory reach steady state in some finite time, but that the time required to reach steady state scales with the distance between the initial point and $\linit$.

 This also shows continuity locally around $\linit$: equilibrium trajectories starting from small perturbations of $\linit$ remain close to the equilibrium trajectory starting from $\linit$.
-Essentially, this shows continuity of the trajectories over a single phase, and it is not too difficult to deduce continuity over the entire equilibrium from this.
+Essentially, this shows continuity of the trajectories over a single phase, and it is not too difficult to deduce continuity of the entire equilibrium trajectory from this.

 \paragraph{Equilibria reach steady state.} To prove \Cref{thm:uniqueness} and \Cref{thm:label-continuity}, the main remaining ingredient is to show that equilibria do always reach steady state.
 We prove the following theorem.